Close

 Sponsors

 Generous support for Luana Vitra: Amulets is provided by Jana and Bernardo Hees, Fernanda Feitosa and Heitor Martins, and the Henry Moore Foundation.
-Additional funding is provided by Instituto Guimarães Rosa / Consulate General of Brazil in New York, Molly Gochman, and Priscila and Alvin Hudgins.
+Additional funding is provided by Instituto Guimarães Rosa / Consulate General of Brazil in New York, Molly Gochman, ARTNOIR, and Priscila and Alvin Hudgins.

 Luana Vitra: Amulets is supported by the Eva Hesse Initiative for New Sculpture.